martinRenou/pysfml11/README.md

 ### C-like functions

 C-like functions are made simpler.
-For example with the InputSoundFile's read method, the samples buffer is the returned value (no need to allocate it before calling the method), and the samples counts actually read can be computed getting the length of the returned value:
+For example with the InputSoundFile's read method, the samples buffer is the returned value (no need to allocate it before calling the method), and the samples counts actually read can be computed getting the length of the returned value.

+This C++ code:
 ```cpp
 sf::InputSoundFile file;
 file.openFromFile("music.ogg");